Android

 SDK

-The AusweisApp SDK is distributed as an AAR package that contains native arm64-v8a libraries only.
+The AusweisApp SDK is distributed as an AAR package that contains native arm64-v8a, x86_64 and armeabi-v7a libraries only.
 The AAR package is available in the default repository of Android.
 The following listing shows the required mavenCentral in build.gradle.

 buildscript {